oracle-livelabs/database/global-microservices-springdata-nosql/clean-up/clean-up.md

 In this task we will deleted the resource created using the Cloud Shell.

-1. Open the **Cloud Shell** in the top right menu. to get the Cloud Shell started.
+1. Open the **Cloud Shell** in the top right menu to get the Cloud Shell started.

   ![Cloud Shell](https://oracle-livelabs.github.io/common/images/console/cloud-shell.png)